 Playing on a different platform?
 See virtual games to play on Microsoft Teams and our guide to choosing online games for teams.
 To open any session, grab a few virtual icebreakers.

 Quick Zoom games are perfect for weekly energy.
-But for a milestone, a new team, or a real morale lift, a hosted experience lands harder — it's facilitated, everyone's included, and it becomes the story people retell.
+But for virtual team building events like milestones, new team kickoffs, or a real morale lift, a hosted experience lands harder — it's facilitated, everyone's included, and it becomes the story people retell.

 ChefPassport's virtual cooking classes bring your whole team into one kitchen over Zoom — ingredients shipped to each person's door and a professional chef guiding the cook in real time.
 The connection of a game, with a meal at the end.